canopas/web-developer-roadmap-2023/README.md

   - Create a web app that will cover all User APIs.
   - Can refer [spotify](https://open.spotify.com/) UI.
-  - Allow users to favorite/unfavourite tracks if they have logged-in otherwise redirect to the login page on click on favorite/unfavourite
+  - Allow users to favorite/unfavourite tracks if they have logged in otherwise redirect to the login page while click on favorite/unfavourite